 Chosen for our Design-Build expertise

-AIL is proud to have been selected to design and supply 10,000 square metres of our MSE Structural Walls and 5,575 square metres of AIL Sound Walls for this project’s interchanges at Saskatchewan Avenue and Carberry.
+AIL Sound Walls is proud to have been selected to design and supply 5,575 square metres of noise barrier walls along with 10,000 square metres of our MSE Structural Walls from Atlantic Industries Limited (AIL) for this project’s interchanges at Saskatchewan Avenue and Carberry.

 AIL Sound Walls shield residents from noise